Tomatotech90/github-contribution-log/README.md

    gdb /usr/bin/sleep
    ```

-2. Stop at the very first instruction using `starti`.
-At this point TLS does not exist yet because the dynamic linker has not run:
+2. Stop at the very first instruction.
+TLS does not exist yet at this point because the dynamic linker has not run:
    ```
    starti 30
    ```

-3. Set a catchpoint on libc.
-This pauses execution the moment the dynamic linker loads libc, giving a controlled stopping point before the program reaches its entry point:
+3. Set a catchpoint on libc load to pause execution once the dynamic linker has progressed far enough:
    ```
    catch load libc
    continue
    ```

-4. Continue past the catchpoint and interrupt the process with `Ctrl+C` once it is sleeping.
-At this point TLS is fully initialized:
+4. Continue past the catchpoint.
+Once the process is sleeping, interrupt it with `Ctrl+C`.
+TLS is fully initialized at this point:
    ```
    continue
    ^C